ToshioCP/Gtk4-tutorial/gfm/sec27.md

 20 }
 ~~~

-One important thing is view items own the instance or string.
+One important thing is the ownership of the return values.
-It is achieved by `g_object_ref` to increase the reference count by one, or `strdup` to create a copy of the string.
-The object or string will be automatically freed in unbinding process when the view item is recycled.
+When GtkExpression (closure tag creates a GtkCClosureExpression -- a child class of GtkExpression) is evaluated,
+the value is owned by the caller.
+So, `g_obect_ref` or `g_strdup` is necessary.

-## An activate signal handler of the action
+## An activate signal handler of the button action

 An activate signal handler `view_activate` switches the view.
 It does two things.